-There are three types of satellite systems operating within the Cospas-Sarsat programme.
+Three types of satellite-based systems are contributing to the Cospas-Sarsat programme.

 Satellites in low Earth orbit (LEO), at an altitude of 800 to 1,000 kilometres, are the cornerstone of the programme and were the first to be launched starting in 1982, helping it to save its first lives that same year.
 These satellites form a system called LEOSAR.
 Their SAR Processors (SARP) calculate and log the position of distress beacons using Doppler processing techniques whose performance depends on the quality of the satellite’s ultrastable oscillator and a timing beacon located in Toulouse.
 The calculated data are downlinked in real time in a continuous loop to local user terminals (LEOLUTs).

 LEO satellites take about 100 minutes to circle the planet.
 Due to its low altitude, a single LEO satellite cannot cover the entire globe in one orbital revolution.
 It therefore shifts from one revolution to the next according to a regular cycle, thus assuring global coverage.
 The more LEOSAR satellites are in orbit, the faster an alert will be downlinked to ground.
 The system is designed in such a way that four precisely phased LEOSAR satellites are able to deliver the required mission performance.

 From the programme’s inception, France (through CNES), Canada and Russia have supplied the SARP instruments flown as passenger payloads on a range of Russian, American (NOAA) or European (Eumetsat) scientific Earth-observation and weather satellites.
 There are currently five satellites operational, but the constellation is starting to age.

 Geostationary (GEO) satellites orbit at around 36,000 kilometres and therefore have a wider field of view, complementing the LEOSAR system.
 However, their fixed position with respect to Earth means the Doppler effect cannot be used to obtain positional fixes.